-The company, Access Development, tracked and recorded, and recently shared every publicly available piece of data available concerning customer engagement and loyalty.
+The company, Access Development, tracked and recorded, has shared every publicly available piece of data available concerning customer engagement and loyalty.
 They call it the Ultimate Collection of Loyalty Statistics.
-These data points, insights and themes are interesting unto themselves but add up to one big fat fact they did not note…any marketing business is in the business of loyalty.
+These data points, insights and themes are interesting unto themselves but add up to one big fat fact they did not note…any marketing business or agency is in the business of loyalty.

 I mean advertising agencies, marketing consultancies, public relations firms, market research bureaus, digital agencies, performance marketing shops, telemarketers, brand consultancies, social media marketers, media buying services, promotional material providers, influencer and celebrity marketing advisors…well, you get the idea.
 Any agency, firm or service that is in the business of marketing exists for one purpose.
 Of course, this includes those prescient to be specifically in the business of loyalty marketing.

 The past, present and future of marketing has and will always hinge on loyalty.
 No company wants a one-time customer.
 Even businesses selling bomb shelters in the 1950’s wanted a client’s second home or to upgrade the first.
 Apple wants to sell customers a new cellphone every time there is a new release or every 22 months which is the smartphone adoption average.

 Agencies and consultancies continue to talk about brand positioning, awareness, consideration and trial.
 Important stuff for sure but only the start.
 All efforts and spend should have loyalty as the end goal.
 Anything else is a dodge, a feint, a run from the real focus and fight.